 - 20% of new gifts over $100

-While no program’s results may ever hit those target percentages precisely, they still represent a smart investment of resources for your acquisition effort, an aspirational goal for your partners, and invite a wide cross-section of prospective donors to support your organization and your mission.
-This donor mix is proven to recover the initial acquisition investment in 12-18 months, with retention rates that make strong, ongoing positive returns and provide funding for your programs and services.
+While no program’s results may ever hit those target percentages precisely, they still represent a smart investment of resources for your acquisition effort, an aspirational goal for your partners, and invite a wide cross-section of prospective donors to support the work of your organization.